Best Nikon Z lenses

 |

-Like the 14-24mm and 24-70mm f/2.8, we find the high-end construction with distance display and customization buttons on the barrel.
+Like the 14-24mm and 24-70mm f/2.8, it features high-end construction with distance display and customization buttons on the barrel.
 The image quality is very high at all focal lengths and apertures, since even if it decreases as we approach the longest focal length, we remain at a high level.
 The distortion is not very important and the vignetting, strong at full aperture, decreases very quickly by closing the diaphragm (guess what?
 It is corrected by software!).
 The AF is very reactive, as you would expect from a 70-200mm designed for sports, and very quiet.

-For 2800€, the price is classic for this kind of zoom (the Sony GM costs 3000€, the Canon RF 2850€ and the Panasonic S 2800€).
-It will not disappoint you if you choose it.
+At around €2,800, the price is typical for this kind of zoom (the Sony GM costs 3000€, the Canon RF 2850€ and the Panasonic S 2800€).
+It should not disappoint you if you choose it.

 Its price may seem very high, but it is at the moment the only choice in this range.